-Galashiels was the only town to record no change in footfall from 2020; although, the town has the second highest footfall overall, which correlates with having a larger population.
-Galashiels town centre footfall has almost halved since 2007.
-The town saw a decrease in retail vacancy rate to 17% from summer 2019 and records the highest volume of floor space.
+Although, the town has the second highest footfall overall, which correlates with having a larger population, Galashiels town centre footfall is less than half its 2007 count.
+The town's retail vacancy rate has increased by 2% since summer 2021 and Galashiels still records the highest volume of floor space.